onnx/onnx-mlir/docs/mnist_example/README.md

 onnx-mlir -O3 [--EmitLib] mnist.onnx
 ```

 A `mnist.so` should appear, which corresponds to the compiled model object file.
+An example to compile the model via Python interface is also provided.
+You could also run `python3 mnist-compile.py` and you will see a `mnist.so` appears as well.

 To compile the model into a jar archive that can be used with Java drivers, we invoke `onnx-mlir` with the `--EmitJNI` option:
 ```bash